mooniak/stick-no-bills-font/FONTLOG.md

 This file provides detailed information on the STICK NO BILLS™ font software.
 This information should be distributed along with the  STICK NO BILLS™ fonts and any derivative works.

+Please see https://github.com/mooniak/stick-no-bills-font for documentation,development plans, contribution guidelines and all past releases.

 ChangeLog
 ----------